cocos/cocos-engine/EngineErrorMap.md

 '%s' is not found from '%s'.
 It's specified as the root node to play animation clip '%s'.

+### 3940

+Error when animation attempted to bind material uniform target: target %s is not a material.

+### 3941

+Error when animation attempted to bind material uniform target: material %s has no recorded pass %s.

+### 3942

+Error when animation attempted to bind material uniform target: material %s at pass %s has no recorded uniform %s.

+### 3943

+Error when animation attempted to bind material uniform target: material %s at pass %s's uniform %s has no recorded channel %s.

 ### 4000

 <!-- DEPRECATED -->